hypergardens/pylox/README.md

 code load
 code colour

+refactor so that getMacroTokens and stringToTokens operate on the same core

 add depth checking to stackOperations make stack ops collapse if they encounter a comment all are collapsed that have parents on this depth